ReflexLab

 What is a clicks per second test?

-A clicks per second test, or CPS test, measures how many times you can click your mouse or press the spacebar in a fixed window of time.
+A clicks per second test, or CPS test, measures how many times you can click your mouse in a fixed window of time.
 Your score is total clicks divided by the test duration: your clicks per second.

 Click speed matters in games that reward rapid inputs, from Minecraft PvP bridging and combos to idle and clicker games.
 It’s also a fun, low-stakes way to benchmark your hand speed and endurance, and to see whether a new mouse or technique makes a difference.

-This test pairs well with a reaction time test: one measures how fast you respond, the other how fast you sustain inputs.
+The test also pairs well with a reaction time test: one measures how fast you respond, the other how fast you sustain inputs.

 How this click speed test works